Camp will run from Dec. 26-30 and will feature tutelage from the Tiger coaching staff.

 Mizzou will play seven exhibition games over the next two weeks.

 Aside from working as the program's recruiting coordinator, Jackson owns a wealth of baseball experience and works with the Tigers' hitters and outfielders.
 As mentioned, Jackson's 2012 recruiting class ranked 24th nationally, bolstered by the commitment from the nation's No. 72 prospect, Alec Rash, a power arm from Iowa.
-His 19-person class included three players selected in the MLB Draft (Rash, Keeton Steele, Josh Lester) while Rash was the highest-drafted high school player to elect to go to school.
+His 19-person class included three players who were selected in the MLB Draft (Rash, Keeton Steele, Josh Lester) while Rash was the highest-drafted high school player to elect to go to school.
 Jackson's knowledge of both the collegiate recruiting scene and the minor league system is essential to his success as a recruiting coordinator.
-Last year, Jackson also got commitments right handed pitcher Devin Williams, who went 54th overall in the draft, and is responsible for putting together a very good incoming class for 2015.
+Last year, Jackson also got commitments right handed pitcher Devin Williams, who went 54th overall in the draft.

 Before his three years at Mizzou, Jackson was the Midwest Area Scouting Supervisor for the Nationals, overseeing all scouting in Missouri, Kansas, Arkansas, Iowa, Nebraska, South Dakota and North Dakota.
 The Midwest ties that he gained in that role have paid dividends on the recruiting trail during his time at Mizzou.